-Abinadi explains the relationship between Christ and the Father after he had completed his ministry:

-Having ascended into heaven, having the bowels of mercy; being filled with compassion towards the children of men; standing betwixt them and justice; having broken the bands of death, taken upon himself their iniquity and their transgressions, having redeemed them, and satisfied the demands of justice.
-(Mosiah 15:9)
+Abinadi explains the relationship between Christ and the Father after He had completed His ministry: "Having ascended into heaven, having the bowels of mercy; being filled with compassion towards the children of men; standing betwixt them and justice; having broken the bands of death, taken upon himself their iniquity and their transgressions, having redeemed them, and satisfied the demands of justice" (Mosiah 15:9).
 This commentary sheds further light on the role of Jesus Christ as the Father and the Son.
-Having suffered for all humankind's sins, Jesus Christ fulfilled the demands of justice in his role as the Father.
-His compassion to those who repent illustrates his role as the Son as his mercy satisfies the demands of justice.
+Having suffered for all humankind's sins, Jesus Christ fulfilled the demands of justice in His role as the Father.
+His compassion to those who repent illustrates His role as the Son as His mercy satisfies the demands of justice.
 While the New Testament tells us that the Atonement was accomplished, we must turn to the Book of Mormon to enlarge our understanding of the roles of mercy and justice.
-Further sections of the Book of Mormon, such as Amulek's testimony to the apostate Zoramites (Alma 34:15-16) and Alma's instructions to his wayward son Corianton (Alma 42), are also most enlightening on these principles of mercy and justice.
+Further sections of the Book of Mormon, such as Amulek's testimony to the apostate Zoramites (see Alma 34:15-16) and Alma's instructions to his wayward son Corianton (see Alma 42), are also most enlightening on these principles of mercy and justice.
 An analysis of these references will be left to another time.

-Isaiah prophesies of Jesus' being judged before Pilate and Herod:

-He was oppressed, and he was afflicted, yet he opened not his mouth: he is brought as a lamb to the slaughter, and as a sheep before her shearers is dumb, so he openeth not his mouth.
-(Compare Isa 53:7)
+Mosiah 14:7: Isaiah prophesies of Jesus' being judged before Pilate and Herod: "He was oppressed, and he was afflicted, yet he opened not his mouth: he is brought as a lamb to the slaughter, and as a sheep before her shearers is dumb so he openeth not his mouth" (compare Isaiah 53:7).

-Abinadi's commentary on this verse is little more than a repetition of Isaiah:

-And after all this, after working many mighty miracles among the children of men, he shall be led, yea, even as Isaiah said, as a sheep before the shearer is dumb, so he opened not his mouth.
-(Mosiah 15:6)
+Abinadi's commentary on this verse is little more than a repetition of Isaiah: "And after all this, after working many mighty miracles among the children of men, he shall be led, yea, even as Isaiah said, as a sheep before the shearer is dumb, so he opened not his mouth" (Mosiah 15:6).
 The New Testament records Jesus' appearance before Pilate and Herod.
-While Jesus did answer Pilate, he did so only sparingly, and on one occasion he gave him no answer (John 19:9).
-When Pilate sent him to Herod, Jesus answered him not a word.
-Herod could only retaliate by mocking him (Luke 23:8-11).
+While Jesus did answer Pilate, He did so only sparingly, and on one occasion He gave him no answer (see John 19:9).
+When Pilate sent Him to Herod, Jesus answered Him not a word.
+Herod could only retaliate by mocking Him (see Luke 23:8-11).
 Peter described the trials this way: "Who, when he was reviled, reviled not again; when he suffered, he threatened not; but committed himself to him that judgeth righteously" (1 Peter 2:23).
 Isaiah's prophecy was fulfilled.